Edgefield Secondary School: History

-Principals

 Programmes

 The school is the second school in Singapore to have taekwondo as a compulsory curricular activity.
 It is said that the sport helps to instill discipline, respect and perseverance in every student.
 It also serves its purpose in training self-defence.
 By the end of Secondary 4, most students are able to achieve black belts.
 The CCA took part in several competitions every year and did extremely well, exceeding the expectations of the school.
 In 2018, the taekwondo programme was split into two tiers - the lower and upper tier, making it optional for the upper secondary students.
 Hence, they are given the choice to opt out of the programme if they wish to.

 For Secondary 1 students, the school has an Apple Education Programme(AEP) to enable them to learn how to use macOS.
 Thereafter throughout the rest of their lower secondary years, they will attend the Future Ready Programme(FRP) which is a combination of the previously known programmes such as CBL, ATS and ALP.

 DSA-Sec to Edgefield Sec can be applied in three domains: LLP(Taekwondo), ALP(Innovation) and Leadership.